-- -use more than 3 levels of headings in the text - -apply styles and other formatting including page and section breaks - -use headers and footers except page numbers - -indent, centre or justify text, including indenting paragraphs: simply leave a one-line space between each paragraph.
-Only lengthy direct quotes should be indented.
+-use more than 3 levels of headings in the text

--identify yourself as the 'author' of the page through file properties (this will assist in our blind review process).
+-apply styles and other formatting including page and section breaks between each paragraph.
+Only lengthy direct quotes should be indented. -identify yourself as the 'author' of the page through file properties (this will assist in our blind review process).